rmountjoy92/VectorCloud/README.md

 ## Features I'm currently working on
+* document package install process; make examples/downloadable template
+* create more store apps
 * fix bugs
 * develop RESTFUL API
 * add network state and pose to status
-* create more store apps

 ## Features I plan to do in the future